grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 So, can *Curseborne* be stylish and desirable and *new*?

 It's a question that fills me with existential dread because the lingering subtext here, the awful suspicion, is: can *anyone* my age create something stylish and desirable and new?
 Because this isn't just a review of *Curseborne*, it's an examination of my youthful relationship with the original *World of Darkness*.
-The comparison might seem unfair, and it probably is, but I still believe better things are possible.
-I believe that, if we look at what made the OWoD work, we can create new urban settings just as good, if not better.
+The comparison to the OWoD might seem unfair to Onyx but I still believe better things are possible.
+I believe that if we look at what made the OWoD work, we can create new urban settings just as good, if not better.

+The question is, did Onyx learn the right lessons?

 ## The review itself

-So, where to begin? *Curseborne* is about 400 pages, which is probably short for an *Onyx Path* core book.
-But it's dense, including five big splats, about thirty sub-splats and 3-4 magic systems.
-I've always found reviews that just go from page to page aren't particularly enlightening.
-Better to divide and conquer and address the core elements of the setting individually.
+Where to begin? *Curseborne* is about 400 pages which is relatively short for an *Onyx Path* core book but it's dense, including five splats, about thirty sub-splats and at least 3 magic systems.
+Instead of going from page to page I'll address each of the core elements of an urban fantasy setting.

 But what are the core elements?
 Here is my reckon:

 1. Monsters
 2. Dark World
-3. Conspiracy
+3. Secret Society
 4. Splats
 5. Secret Wars